You are reading the documentation for an older Pickit release. Documentation for the latest release (3.1) can be found here.

 Need help with these settings?
 See the Region of Interest article for more information.

 The model that is being used is the shape from the top, which is a circle.
 The pick point of this model is located in the center of the circle.
-The matching score and tolerance are set to 90% and 3.0 mm.
+The matching score and tolerance is set to 90% and 1.5 mm.
 No fusion or downsampling is applied and the detection speed is set to Fast.

 Need help with these settings?
 See the Teach article for more information.